 Transactions denominated in foreign currency are recorded in Philippine peso by applying to the foreign currency amount the exchange rate between the Philippine peso and the foreign currency at the date of transaction.
 Monetary assets and monetary liabilities denominated in foreign currencies are translated using the Philippine peso closing exchange rate at the reporting date.
 All differences arising from settlement or translation are recognized in profit or loss in the consolidated statement of comprehensive income.
 Nonmonetary items measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of initial transactions.
-Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates of initial transactions.
-Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates as the date when the fair value was determined.
+Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.